Wednesday, October 20, 2021

 In March 1984, he is already in the cartoon pilot script as Flash Beam.

-This means that as early as March 13th, 1984, Hasbro had already incorporated the figure into their cartoon narrative and planned 1985 toyline, meaning Intecs was already the licensor of the toy mold in Q1 1984.
+This means that as early as March 13th, 1984, Hasbro had already incorporated the figure into their cartoon narrative and planned 1985 toyline, meaning Intecs was already the fabricator of the toy mold in Q1 1984.
 The 1985 product brief entry dated April 5th provides a biography of the Decepticon codename: Shockwave, references "SPARK MAN" which means 'the toy that is the physical sample for this character'.

 The same was found for Autobot codename: Jetfire, referencing "VALKYRIE" in the same typeface and position in the same binder, meaning the Macross 1/55 Super Valkyrie figure licensed from Tatsunoko Pro/Takatoku Toys.